 Only one day after Anders Nilsson proclaimed that he would not accept a role in the AHL, the Islanders acquired impending UFA Halak from the Washington Capitals in exchange for a 4th round pick.
 You know, the pick that Garth Snow got for Pierre Marc-Bouchard and Peter Regin.

 Why Are Islander Fans Obsessed with Halak?

 Simply put, assuming Halak does indeed sign a deal with the Islanders, this has the potential to be one of the most important transactions since John Tavares was signed to his extension.
-Stability in net has ben the downfall of the organization for years, and the cries for Garth and Co. to acquire a goalie are still ringing in my ears from years of pleading.
+Stability in net has been a goal for the Islanders, and now Garth and Co. have silenced the cries of those who have been pleading for that day of stability to arrive.

 What Does this Mean for Nabokov?

 How could we forget about Evgeni Nabokov in all of this?
-Nabby is one of the most popular players in the locker rooms for his leadership and great sense of humor, but in his last season it was very clear that he no longer could handle the workload of a full season.
-If I were Garth Snow, I would absolutely bring Nabby back as the backup to Halak.
-He can still steal a game here and there, and having leadership like that on your roster is invaluable.
+Nabby is one of the most popular players in the locker room for his leadership and great sense of humor, but in his last season it was very clear that he no longer could handle the workload of a full season.
+Being put in Garth Snow’s position, I would absolutely bring Nabby back as the backup to Halak.
+He can still steal a game here and there, and having leadership like that on one’s roster is invaluable.

-Somehow, I seem to think that Garth will do alright this offseason.
-He can’t afford not to.
+Somehow, I seem to think that Snow will do just fine this offseason.